syeo66/subsoxy/docs/weighted-shuffle.md

 ### Memory-Efficient Implementation

-For large libraries, the system uses reservoir sampling with replay prevention:
+For large libraries, the system uses reservoir sampling with strict replay prevention:
 - **Pre-filtering**: Database-level filtering excludes songs played OR skipped within 14 days
 - **Sampling**: Samples 3x the requested number of songs from eligible candidates
-- **Fallback**: Includes all songs if insufficient eligible songs are available
+- **Strict Filtering**: Only returns songs outside the 2-week replay window
 - **Batch Processing**: Processes songs in batches to control memory usage
 - **High Quality**: Maintains recommendation quality with reduced memory footprint
 - **Automatic Switching**: Switches to this mode for libraries >5,000 songs